War guilt question: Supremacy of the army

 When war broke out, the military staff intended to emerge victorious within six weeks, thanks to the Schlieffen Plan.
 Generals Hindenburg and Ludendorff, having come out of retirement, enjoyed great prestige.
 In 1916, Hindenburg was appointed Chief of Staff, and in 1917, a monumental statue was erected in Berlin in his honor.
 William II gradually lost his power, to the benefit of the two generals, who took the country in hand.

 Ludendorff proposed the institution of a compulsory labor service to increase yields, which he believed to be insufficient.
 Bethmann Hollweg refused, but the Patriotic Auxiliary Service was established on 5 December 1917.

 On 13 July 1917, the Chancellor was forced to resign under pressure from the two generals, on 14 July 1917.

 At the opening of armistice negotiations, Germany was in the grip of revolutionary uprisings.
 A commission, presided over by Matthias Erzberger, was set up to sign the armistice treaty at Armistice Clearing in Compiègne.
-Instead of German military personnel carrying out the signing, civilian delegates, representing the Weimar Republic, which had been established nnly two days earlier, signed for Germany.
+Instead of German military personnel carrying out the signing, civilian delegates, representing the Weimar Republic, which had been established only two days earlier, signed for Germany.
 As the generals refused to bear responsibility for the defeat, the general staff circulated an image of the republic as a symbol of defeat.
 This maneuver was all the more underhanded since Ludendorff had recognized the need for an armistice.
 Colonel Von Thaer also stated that on 1 October 1918 Ludendorff considered himself defeated.

 Whereas military propaganda held the socialists responsible for the defeat, Fabian asserted that the defeat was due to the failure of possible peace initiatives.
 On 21 December 1916, President Woodrow Wilson made a peace proposal.
 It was refused by Germany, which did not want to hear about American mediation.

 On 31 January 1917, Chancellor Bethmann Hollweg sent a secret note to Wilson to achieve peace.
 The German conditions were too high for this initiative to be considered a serious one.
 Moreover, it would have meant renouncing submarine warfare, which the army did not want under any circumstances since it represented the possibility of destroying 40% of British tonnage.

 The army did not want a peace in which Germany would be the loser.
 One goal of their submarine warfare was to pressure Great Britain into suing for peace and allowing Germany to set its own conditions.
 The only consequence would be the entry of the United States into the war.